-Based on our assessment of our business operations as of the date of this prospectus and opinions from local counsel, we believe that our operations in each of the markets we operate in are not subject to foreign ownership restrictions.
-For a detailed description on the relevant foreign ownership laws and regulations, see the section titled "Regulatory Overview."
+Based on our assessment of our business operations as of the date of this annual report and opinions from local counsel, we believe that our operations in each of the markets we operate in are not subject to foreign ownership restrictions.
+For a detailed description on the relevant foreign ownership laws and regulations, see "Item 4.
+Information on the Company-B. Business Overview-Regulations."
 However, government authorities have significant discretion in interpreting and implementing these laws and regulations, and there can be no assurance that the relevant authorities would take the same position as we do.
 In addition, the foreign ownership laws and regulations in each of our markets and their interpretations may be modified by the relevant authorities in the future, which could adversely affect our ability to comply with applicable foreign ownership requirements.
 If our foreign ownership arrangements in any of our markets are successfully challenged or if changes in laws, regulations or their interpretations render our arrangements invalid, we may face a range of consequences, including civil and criminal penalties against our subsidiaries and their shareholders, monetary penalties and restrictions or suspension on operations, and we may be required to reorganize our ownership arrangements in these markets.
 Any of the foregoing could have a material adverse effect on our business, financial condition and results of operations.